 Both corn and beans take a serious amount of ground to grow.
-We did not have room for those on our small plot of land, but there were tomatoes in every empty spot in the beds beside our home.
-Our many relatives who lived in the very rural Yadkin County provided us with more beans and corn than we could handle.
-From an early age I can remember my mother canning beans and freezing corn.
+When I was a child, we did not have room for those on our small plot of land in Lewisville, NC, but there were tomatoes in every empty spot in the beds beside our home.
+Our many relatives who lived in rural Yadkin County provided us with more beans and corn than we could handle.
+From an early age, I can remember my mother canning beans and freezing corn.
 It was just what people living close to the land did in North Carolina in the fifties and sixties.
 You put up food in the summer for the winter.

 My mother canned and preserved vegetables and fruits well into her eighties.
 Even when she was over ninety, I can remember her helping my wife make blackberry jelly from berries that we had picked.
+We reached the peak of our canning and preserving during the ten years we lived on a farm in New Brunswick, Canada.
+We had well over one hundred canning jars, a water bath canner, and even a pressure canner.
+We also had two chest freezers.
 While we have given up canning the quarts and quarts of green beans, we still put away a few things.
 We are already enjoying the strawberry freezer jam that we made from local berries earlier in the spring.

-Tonight for dinner we had fresh local sweet corn, home grown tomatoes, homemade potato salad and our first Bogue Sound watermelon of the year.
-I also grilled a slice of ham, but the vegetables were the star of the meal.
+Tonight for dinner we had fresh local sweet corn, homegrown tomatoes, homemade potato salad and our first Bogue Sound watermelon of the year.
+While we had some meat to go with our veggies, the vegetables were the stars of the meal.

 Those vegetables are just a few of the southern delights that we are fortunate to have here in Carteret County.
 One of the really special things about the Southern Outer Banks area is that we have a very early growing season.
-Our strawberries are ripe in mid-April.
+Our strawberries are almost always ripe in mid-April.
 I got my first ripe tomato this year on June 5.
-From collards and lettuce to sweet potatoes, the rock free soils along Bogue Sound produce bountiful crops.
+From collards and lettuce to sweet potatoes, the rock-free soils along Bogue Sound produce bountiful crops.

-So while the rain kept everyone off the beaches this afternoon, it provided crops with a much need drink of water.
+So while the rain kept everyone off the beaches this afternoon, it provided crops with a much-needed drink of water.
 I would have rather that it rained during the night, but you have to take the rain when you can get it.
-The folks in the Piedmont are very dry and got less than one tenth of an inch.
+The folks in the Piedmont are very dry and got less than one-tenth of an inch.
 I suspect they are very jealous of the timely rain that we got today.

 If you are looking for local produce, there are a number of places to find it.
-Guthries, Winberry's, Buck's Corner, and Garner's all come to mind.
 We are partial to Winberry's in Cedar Point, but other folks have their own favorites.
-You are likely to find great produce at any of the area farms.
+You are likely to find great produce at any of the area farms or markets.
 We buy from them all.

 If you are looking for some of those vegetables at a restaurant, one of the surprising spots to find them is the Bogue House in Cedar Point.
 I will have to give them credit along the ladies of our church for turning me into a fan of collards.
 I also enjoy their field peas and sweet potatoes.

 One of the great treats of the area is the Bogue Sound watermelon.
-With just two of us, it is hard to eat one of the larger ones, but today we found a small seedless one at a reasonable price today at Guthries just east of Cape Carteret along Highway 24.
+With just two of us, it is hard to eat one of the larger ones, but today we found a small seedless one at a reasonable price today.

 Now that we have enough rain to last us a while, we will be rooting for all sunshine for the rest of the week.
 The forecast looks pretty close to that.
 Just do not forget to eat your vegetables after you come in from the beach.